kylepollina/embedmd/README.md

-# embedmd
+# embedmd - embed Markdown into Markdown or HTML

-`embedmd` is a command line tool to embed Markdown documents within HTML.
-This tool utilizes the very powerful [Python-Markdown](https://python-markdown.github.io/) package.
+`embedmd` is a command line tool to embed Markdown within other documents.
+Right now you can embed markdown within other markdown documents as well as embed markdown within html documents.

+This tool utilizes the [Python-Markdown](https://python-markdown.github.io/) package.

 ## Installation